COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

-Some at-home genetic tests provide information about your health, paternity, or family health history.
+Some of these tests provide information about your health, paternity, or family health history.

-At-home genetic tests that offer information about your health risks may help you to decide to make lifestyle changes that help you stay healthy.
+An at-home genetic test that offers information about your health risks may help you to decide to make lifestyle changes that help you stay healthy.

-The results from at-home genetic tests are usually just one piece of information.
+The results from an at-home genetic test are usually just one piece of information.
 Other things that can affect your health include lifestyle, family medical history, and environment.
 So if you are thinking about using one of these tests, it's a good idea to talk to your doctor.

 Talk with your doctor or genetic counselor about your results before you make health-related decisions such as: